 The Panto

 Not so long ago I decided to leave school behind and to help out with the panto trip.
 It's a lovely one because it's especially for children who may not have the opportunity to do this kind of thing.
-Pupil premium yes, but also children who have been prioritised for particular reasons.
-And so we head off on the coach for the short trip.
 I tell myself it's right and good that I leave school for others to step up for a short period and for me to step out.
 I've been allocated my group, a fine bunch of year 3 children.
 We chat on the bus and soon arrive at the theatre.

-'Bus trips can be the best way to get to know your children.
+'Bus trips can be the best way to get to know the children.
 It's not often that you have the time, to just sit and chat without there being some kind of expectation.
-Plus, they're usually feeling quite excited, just by being away from the classroom, sitting next to their friend.
+Plus, they're usually feeling quite excited, just by being away from the classroom, sitting next to their friend.'

-One young boy is particularly vulnerable, and so I make sure that he's alright.
+One young boy is particularly unsure, and so I make sure that he's alright.
 We have gentle banter and this is fun.
-As we head in and take our seats, the whole theatre is full of similar children.
-We're up on the dress circle over looking everyone.
-The boy sits next to me as we quietly peer and observe.
+As we head in and take our seats, we're up on the dress circle over looking everyone, and we quietly peer and observe.
 The rest of the children are settling, and it's always good on trips when everyone can relax, especially the staff.
 The lights go down and we're in darkness.

 I feel the boy squeeze my hand.

 He tells me he's scared and I realise that this is all new.
 He has no idea what happens in a theatre, what a panto is, and what will happen next.
-It's a another situation where I begin to realise what we may take for granted.
+It's a another situation where it hits you.
 I reassure him, and he's ok.
 As the loud percussion begins and the spotlights go up, he's visibly nervous.
-I whisper, narrating things as they unfold.

 He relaxes and I see him laugh.
 It's Aladdin and he's trying to follow the chaotic plot.
 Suddenly there's a loud bang!
 He grabs my hand again and the nerves reappear.
 The Genie appears in a puff of smoke, he turns to me and asks me,

 As the afternoon progresses, he enjoys his tub of ice-cream and returns to school entertained.
 I make a point of feeding back with his Mum after school and sharing our trip.
 She laughs with me as I talk about his quirky comments and his company.
 It's been a privilege to be out with the children for the trip.
-More importantly I feel that bit more aware, more connected to the community, informed and inspired.
+More importantly I feel that bit more aware, informed and inspired.

 The WIN / WIN